VATSIM-UK/UK-Sector-File/.github/Compiler Guide.md

 ## Downloading the Compiler

 To download the compiler, first navigate to the [Compiler releases page](https://github.com/VATSIM-UK/sector-file-compiler/releases).
-Then, download the latest release - marked with a green label of 'Latest and will be at the top of the list.
+Then, download the latest release - marked with a green label of 'Latest' and will be at the top of the list.
 You will want to click the 'cli-windows-x64' button - this should trigger a download:
 ![image](https://user-images.githubusercontent.com/14115426/208726535-de2d20d0-0b00-45fd-b2f8-9d79974dc850.png)

 Once this has downloaded, open your Downloads folder, and rename the 'cli-windows-x64' file to 'cli-windows-x64.exe'.
 This allows Windows to run it.
 It then needs to be moved by cutting-and-pasting it into your local repository folder.
-If you are using GitHub Desktop, this will be in your Documents->GitHub->UK-Sector-File.
-It needs to go into that final folder, i.e. Documents/GitHub/UK-Sector-File/cli-compiler-x64.exe.
+If you are using GitHub Desktop, this will probably be in your Documents->GitHub->UK-Sector-File.
+If you are unable to find the folder, open the repository in GitHub Desktop and hit either `Ctrl+Shift+F` or  press the 'Show in Explorer' button in the 'Repository' menu at the top.
+It needs to go into that final folder, e.g. Documents/GitHub/UK-Sector-File/cli-compiler-x64.exe.
 Don't worry about Git picking this up - all .EXEs are automatically excluded, as are the filenames.

 ## Checking the setup works